, , , ,

-SME definition – what does SME stand for?
+What does SME stand for?

-The UK definition of SME is generally a small or medium-sized enterprise with fewer than 500 employees.
-While the medium or small business definition in the EU is a business with fewer than 250 employees, and a turnover of less than €50 million, or a balance sheet total of less than €43 million.
+The UK definition of SME is generally a small or medium-sized enterprise with fewer than 250 employees and a turnover of less than £36 million (or a balance sheet total of less than £18 million).

 Within this umbrella there are three different categories: medium-sized, small, and micro-businesses.
 These categories are defined by turnover and number of employees.

-What is the EU SME definition, or SME criteria?
+What is the EU SME definition?

 • a medium-sized business has fewer than 250 employees and either a turnover of up to €50 million or a balance sheet total of up to €43 million